Chronic infectious arthritis develops over weeks and is usually caused by mycobacteria, fungi, or bacteria with low pathogenicity.

 Chronic infectious arthritis accounts for 5% of infectious arthritis.
 It can develop in healthy people, but patients at increased risk include those with

+In chronic infectious arthritis, the synovial membrane can proliferate and can erode articular cartilage and subchondral bone.
 Onset is often indolent, with gradual swelling, mild warmth, minimal or no redness of the joint area, and aching pain that may be mild.
 Usually a single joint is involved.

 Plain x-ray findings may differ from those of acute infectious arthritis in that joint space is preserved longer, and marginal erosions and bony sclerosis may occur.

 Last full review/revision October 2014 by Steven Schmitt, MD

-Content last modified September 2013
+Content last modified October 2014